 Historically, the AUD/USD has had a massive correlation of 80% to the price of Gold!

-Yup, that’s right.
 There’s a correlation between the Swiss franc (CHF) and gold.
-But, it’s not free sailing like AUD/USD.
+But it’s not free sailing like AUD/USD.
 In fact, gold has a negative correlation with USD/CHF.

 A negative correlation in asset pricing alludes to two (or more) assets having an inverse relationship.
 In the case of gold and the CHF, it means that if gold prices go up, the value of USD/CHF moves down.
 And, if gold prices fall down, the value of USD/CHF goes up.
 Think of this relationship as sort of an “inverse gold standard.”

-Again, USD/CHF/XAU relationship may be due to a number of different reasons.
-One worth mentioning, however, would be the fact that over 25% of the Swiss franc is backed by gold reserves.
-So, the CHF fiat currency is in part on a version of the gold standard.
+Again, the USD/CHF/XAU relationship may be due to a number of different reasons.
+One worth mentioning, however, is that over 25% of the Swiss franc is backed by gold reserves.
+So, the CHF fiat currency is, in part, a version of the gold standard.

-One could say that Switzerland is the global hub for the gold industry and most of the gold in the world passes through Switzerland.
-So, the country imports gold and 1/4 of the country’s currency is backed by gold.
-Isn’t that amazing?
+One could say that Switzerland is the global hub for the gold industry, and most of the gold in the world passes through Switzerland.
+So, the country imports gold, and 1/4 of the country’s currency is backed by gold.

 As we said earlier, gold has never been worthless!
-Be sure to keep an eye on this exciting market as you trade forex.
+Be sure to watch this exciting market as you trade forex.